final-form/react-final-form/docs/philosophy.md

 # Philosophy

 For several years, I ([@erikras](https://twitter.com/erikras)) actively maintained the first big form library in the React community, [Redux Form](https://redux-form.com).
 During those years, I learned many lessons, about open source and React, and saw hundreds of forms use cases from around the world.
 As Redux Form grew in popularity (and bundle size), I received a lot of feedback from the community.
-React Final Form is my answer the concerns of the community.
+React Final Form is my answer to the concerns of the community.

 ## Talk